andrewstiefel/andrewstiefel.com/about.md

 <p class="lead">Social Media & Content Manager at Seattle Symphony.
 [Other credit here].
 Previously at University of Oregon.
 [Fun fact here].</p>

-Hello, I’m Andrew.
 I help organizations and creative individuals reach, engage, and mobilize their audiences.
 For the last seven years I’ve worked for nonprofits and universities with a focus on social media strategy and digital marketing.

 Currently I’m at the Seattle Symphony, where I connect the orchestra to its audience through creative storytelling, live broadcasts, and other projects.